dannysemi/runpod-serverless-proxy/README.md

 - FastAPI
 - A Runpod serverless endpoint running `runpod/worker-vllm:0.2.3`.
 See the [Setup Guide](./docs/runpod_endpoint.md) for instructions on setting this up.
 - **New**: Optionally use `registry.gitlab.com/dannysemi/worker-vllm:eager_mode` worker for access to `enforce_eager` flag.
 This flag frees up vram occupied by CUDA graphs at the expense of execution speed.
 Overall quality remains the same.
+- **New**: Use `registry.gitlab.com/dannysemi/worker-embeddings:0.1.7` for generating embeddings. `MODEL_NAME` should be any SentenceTransformer-compatible model on HuggingFace.

 ### New guides for SillyTavern and hf-pre-downloader